dd9jn/rfc4880bis/rfc4880bis.md

 ##### The 'loc' and 'dest' Notations

-The "loc" and 'dest' notations declare a GeoLocation as defined by RFC 5870 {{RFC5870}} but without the leading "geo:" header.
+The "loc" and 'dest' notations declare a GeoLocation as defined by {{RFC5870}} but without the leading "geo:" header.
 For example, if you had a GeoLocation URI of "geo:13.4125,103.8667" you would encode that in these notations as "13.4125,103.8667".

 The 'loc' notation is meant to encode the geo location where the signature was made.